eclipse-che/che/tests/performance/load-tests/README.md

-# Load tests
+# Overview

-Load tests should test the behaviour of server when user will run simultaneously several of workspaces.
+This script tests how well OpenShift environment can handle running simultaneously many of workspaces.
+It evaluates the performance of the system under test by checking the average results across all pods and identifying failures that occur during the testing process.

 ## Prerequisites
 What do you need to run those tests